-- expertise in environmental sociology;
+- demonstrated expertise in the theory and practice of environmental sociology;

 - potential for or demonstrated evidence of high-quality instruction and mentoring at the undergraduate and graduate levels; and

-- potential for or demonstrated evidence of effective service to the institution, leadership in the discipline, and/or engagement with broader publics.
+- potential for or demonstrated evidence of effective service to the institution, leadership in the discipline, and/or ethical engagement with broader publics.

 Preferred candidates will have: